Winter walks in Charlotte

 Winter Activities in Charlotte and Cherokee Park

-4 days itinerary by Gvenet Bloom - Museums and Culture - Car, 3 Hotels
+4 days itinerary by Gvenet Bloom - History and Culture - Car, 3 Hotels

 Day 1: An evening in Charlotte